Nicolasaponteb/TimeFighter/README.md

 ### Important code

-We have two important funcitons.
+We have two important functions.
 ResetGame and RestoreGame, there are very similars.

 ```kotlin
 private fun resetGame() {